8 Ways to Prevent Data Loss from Hardware Failure

 4. What is an example of data loss?

-The term data loss can refer to any event that results in deleted, damaged, or missing data, but a common example is when a hardware failure destroys files that a business needs to operate.
-Additional examples of data loss include accidentally deleted files, data destroyed by malware, corrupted files, and maliciously deleted data.
+The term data loss can refer to any event that results in deleted, damaged, or missing data.
+A common example is when hardware failure destroys files that a business needs to operate.
+Additional examples of data loss include accidentally deleted files, data destroyed by malware, corrupted files and maliciously deleted data.

 Related Articles